kent-rasmussen/azt/TASKS.md

 # Ordered Task List
-A→Z+T is now organized into a series of discrete tasks, which are divided into the following two groups:, on those where it is being manipulated, processed, or in some other way analyzed.
+A→Z+T is now organized into a series of discrete tasks, which are divided into the following two groups.

+There is a chooser to help you stay focused on one or the other of these, and with a button to switch between them.

 ## [Data Collection Tasks](TASKSCOLLECTION.md)